Yubelious/Jaden-and-Yubel/CONTRIBUTING.md

-If you wish to c
+If you wish to con